-From healthcare to employee intranets, to financial services and non-profits, one of the most common challenges a growing organization faces is data sprawl.
+From healthcare to employee intranets, to financial services and non-profits, data sprawl is one of the most common challenges faced by a growing organization.
 This is the phenomenon where data that should be located in one place sprawls to multiple applications and documents.
 For example, an organization may write part of its customer data (name, address, etc.) in a sales database application, part in an accounting spreadsheet, and part a project dossier document.
 Worse, it is not uncommon that the same field (e.g. address) appears in more than one of these places.

 This redundancy leads to inefficiencies and sometimes even human error.
 Multiply all this by the typically large number of data fields an organization can accumulate for a customer, among many other entities, and the organization has a big challenge on its hands.

 General Data Protection Regulation (GDPR) compliance is another critical consideration.
 GDPR is a broad set of rights to protect the data of EU citizens.
 It launches May 2018 with fines up to 4% of worldwide revenue for extreme violations.
 Research by Citrix cites data sprawl as one of the major obstacles to GDPR compliance.